Join us for How to Apply to Top Universities in the UK, Canada & Beyond on 8/28 at 8 pm EST. Space is limited, register today!

 Admissions officers value students who have faced genuine challenges and learned from them.
 The student who struggled with calculus initially but developed new study strategies sometimes impresses more than the student who breezed through with natural talent.

-The “Failed” Leadership Bid: You didn’t get elected student body president?
+The Missed Leadership Role: You didn’t get elected student body president?
 This becomes a story about resilience, supporting others in leadership roles, and finding alternative ways to make an impact.

 The Disappointing Test Score: Rather than hiding a lower score, growth-minded students reflect on what they learned about their learning style, time management, or test anxiety and how they adapted.